-- Some traders say that electronic trading is better than open outcry because it gives better access to the marketplace, allowing for transparency in terms of the bids and orders.
+- Some traders say that electronic trading is better than open outcry because it gives better access to the marketplace, allowing for more transparency in terms of the bids and offers.
 Also, since it is electronic, traders can look into the history of the market from anywhere they are.

 - In terms of the length of time it takes for trading to occur, electronic trading is more time-efficient.
-What usually takes two to three minutes in the pit trading can be finished in just seconds in electronic trading.
+What usually minutes in pit trading can be finished in just seconds in electronic trading.

 To keep learning and developing your knowledge of financial analysis, we highly recommend the additional resources below: